MicrosoftDocs/visualstudio-docs/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

    The coverage coloring might be incorrect if the source code has changed since the *.coverage* file was generated.

 - **To make results readable as text**, choose **Export Code Coverage Results**.
-This generates a readable.coveragexml* file, which you could process with other tools or send easily in mail.
+This generates a readable *.coveragexml* file, which you could process with other tools or send easily in mail.

 - **To send results to someone else**, send either a *.coverage* file or an exported *.coveragexml* file.
 They can then import the file.
 If they have the same version of the source code, they can see coverage coloring.